lnmiller22/MillerProfile/CritiqueByDesign.md

 [Return to Home Page](/README.md)

 ## Original Visualization
+I selected the following visualization for this assignment largely due to the fact that they are statistics I have engaged with before and have seen commonly referenced in calls for living wages for all Americans.
+However, upon opening the link I was struck how relatively "basic" the visualization was, and how much more could be pulled from the dataset to support the subject at hand.
+In addition, for the purposes of this assignment, I wanted to select a visual that would challenge my ability to restructure aesthetics while not falling victim to my common tendancy to go overboard with content dumping.
+As will be revealed in the remainder of this analysis, this graphic was not only a topic I am passionate about in my personal life, but the perfect challenge to build my aesthetics-based data visualization skills.

 ![minimum wage visual](minimumwage.webp)

 > **Visualization Source** Kiersz, Andy.
 "Amazon will Raise Workers' Minimum Wage to $15 an Hour, More Than Twice the Federal Minimum -- Here's How Many People in Each State Make Minimum Wage or Less."
 Personal Finance. _Business Insider_.
 March 4, 2019. https://www.businessinsider.com/federal-minimum-wage-workers-map-2018-10?r=US&IR=T.

 > **Data Source** U.S. Bureau of Labor Statistics. _Characteristics of Minimum Wage Workers, 2021_.
 April 2022.
 Distributed by the U.S. Bureau of Labor Statistics. https://www.bls.gov/opub/reports/minimum-wage/2021/home.htm.